ImperialCollegeLondon/pyrealm/README.md

 python setup.py sdist bdist_wheel
 ```

-Commit the version number change and then publish the branch
+Commit the version number change and then publish the branch:

 ```
 git commit -m "Version bump" pyrealm/version.py git flow release publish x.y.z
 ```

-to get the branch onto the origin and hence into Travis.
+to get the branch onto the origin repository and hence into Travis.

 ### Use twine to check it passes onto testpypi

+We are using `twine` to publish versions to PyPi, and using the `testpypi`
+sandbox to check release candidates are accepted.
+This needs an account
+for both pypi and testpypi.

-Remembering to change the version number, use `twine` to test:
+Remembering to change the version number, use `twine` to upload the built
+versions to the `testpypi` site:

 ```
 twine upload -r testpypi dist/*x.y.z*